BoyNextDoor: Music styles

-Members Jaehyun (pictured left), Taesan (pictured middle), and Woonhak (pictured right) actively participate in the production of the group's music.
+Members Myung Jaehyun (pictured left), Taesan (pictured middle), and Woonhak (pictured right) actively participate in the production of the group's music.

 BoyNextDoor's music has been self-described as "easy listening and natural".
 Members Jaehyun, Taesan, and Woonhak actively involve themselves with the production of the group's music and largely aim to create music about "the daily lives of their peers".
 In the group's First love trilogy of Who!, Why.., and How?, BoyNextDoor explored a narrative of "first love and heartbreak", with Who! serving as an exposition, Why.. detailing the story's ending, and How? bridging the narrative between the two releases.
 The tracks from the trilogy were largely influenced by rock, teen pop, hip hop, hyperpop, and synth-pop.

 In 19.99, the group began to focus on self-expression and introspection, reflecting on their experiences and anxieties around toward growing up.
 The following release, No Genre, was characterized by homages to the group's musical influences.
 While the group maintained an emphasis on storytelling with emotional depth, the EP explored pop subgenres including pop-soul and city pop.